Each c() call copies the entire existing vector

 Case 2: Suppose halts(trouble, trouble) returns FALSE.
 Then trouble(trouble) enters the else branch and returns trouble.
 It halts.
 But halts said it would not.
 Contradiction.

-Both cases contradict the assumption.
-There is no third case (we assumed halts always returns TRUE or FALSE).
+Both cases contradict the assumption, and there is no third case (we assumed halts always returns TRUE or FALSE).
 Therefore halts cannot exist.
 No algorithm, in any language, can solve the halting problem for arbitrary programs.

 The argument is a diagonal argument, the same technique Cantor used in 1891 to prove that the real numbers are uncountable, and the same structure Godel used in 1931 for the incompleteness theorems.
 The trick is always the same: assume a complete listing (or decision procedure) exists, then construct something that disagrees with every entry on the diagonal.

 In lambda calculus, every value is a function and every computation is function application.
 There are no loops; non-termination means a term reduces forever without reaching a normal form.
-For instance, the term (λx. x x)(λx. x x) applies itself to itself, producing the same term again, endlessly.
-It never halts.
+For instance, the term (λx. x x)(λx. x x) applies itself to itself, producing the same term again, endlessly, never halting.
 This term is called Ω.

 Church’s question: is there a lambda term H that, given any term M, returns true if M has a normal form (halts) and false if M reduces forever?